bunyan-logger/bunyan_core/README.md

 You must `require Bunyan` before using any of these four functions.

 * `Bunyan.debug(msg_or_fun, extra \\ nil)`
 * `Bunyan.info(msg_or_fun,  extra \\ nil)`
 * `Bunyan.warn(msg_or_fun,  extra \\ nil)`
 * `Bunyan.error(msg_or_fun, extra \\ nil)`

+If the first parameter is a function, it will only be invoked if the source log level is at or below the level of the message being generated.

+The second parameter is optional Elixir term.
+It will be displayed beneath the main text of the message.
+If it is a map, it will be shown in a tabular structure.

 #### Runtime Configuration

-*
+* tba

 ## Architecture

 <img title="architecture diagram showing sources, collector, and writers" src="./assets/images/overall_architecture.png">

-Bunyan is designed to take logging input from a variety of sources.
-It is distributed with two: an API which provides the functions you can call in your application, and an Erlang error handler which intercepts, reformats, and injects Erlang and OTP errors.
+Bunyan takes logging input from a variety of sources.
+It is distributed with three:

+* an API which provides the functions you can call in your application,
+* an Erlang error handler which intercepts, reformats, and injects Erlang and OTP errors, and
+* a source that can accept log messages from other instances of this logger (which we call remote logging)

+These sources are all plugins: you have to add them as dependencies (or use the batteries-included hex package) if you want to use them.

 The sources send log messages to the collector.
 This in turn forwards the messages to the various log writers.
-Two writers come as standard: one writes to standard error (or a file on disk), and the other writes to a remote instance of Bunyan.
+Two writers come as standard:

+* one writes to standard error (or a file on disk);
+* the other writes to a remote instance of Bunyan.

+Again, these are both optional.

 You can configure multiple instances of each type of writer.
 This would allow you to (for example) log everything to standard error, errors only to a log file, and warnings and errors to two separate remote loggers.

+You can easily add new sources and new writers to Bunyan.

 ## Log Levels